 -

-Collected tribute from Manasseh II of Judah who assisted his campaign against Egypt
+Collected tribute from Manasseh II of Judah which assisted his campaign against Egypt; continued fighting against Pharaoh Taharqa and installed Necho I as vassal ruler

 -